 4. Another study showed that by 8 years old, daycare or no daycare had no impact on allergy/asthma.

 So what do you base the daycare decision on?
 Personally, I don’t base it on impact on allergy/asthma.
-I base it on other factors, like whether she’s taken care of at the daycare, whether they pay attention to moisturizing and disinfecting her skin, whether I want to earn money/need the money from work.
+I base it on other factors, like whether she’s taken care of at the daycare, whether they pay attention to moisturizing and disinfecting her skin, whether I want or need to go back to work.
 The allergic march, which is the progression from eczema, to allergy and asthma, is also dependent on the severity of eczema (the more severe, the more likely to have allergy/asthma) and the whether the child has both eczema and allergy (then more likely to have asthma).

 I know.. tough letting someone else take care of our eczema children, wondering if she scratches more, stresses more (which trigger more scratching) because someone else is taking care of them.